idaolson/viewing_party/README.md

 - [Getting Started](#getting-started)
 - [Contributors](#contributors)
 ## Overview
-This is an application to explore movies and create a viewing party event for you and your friends.
+Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friends.

 ## Technical & Learning Goals